DanLeEpicMan/UpdatedMonolithSolver/README.md

 3a: In file explorer, go into the Monolith folder (the default title is "UpdatedMonolithSolver-main") and copy the directory link.
 (For instance, mine looks like this: C:\Users\Daniel\Downloads\UpdatedMonolithSolver-main)

 3b: Then in command prompt, type (without quotes) "cd (whatever you just copied)".
 For me, I would input this into my command prompt (again, without quotes) "cd C:\Users\Daniel\Downloads\UpdatedMonolithSolver-main"

+Note for Step 3: If you leave the zip extraction destination unchanged then you'll have two folders called "UpdatedMonolithSolver-main".
+(To check if you have two, open the newly unzipped folder and see if there's a single folder in there called "UpdatedMonolithSolver-main".
+You'd essentially be clicking the same folder twice) You can either type "cd UpdatedMonolithSolver-main" again or move the inner folder into Downloads (or whereever you'd like to keep it) and delete the empty folder.

 Step 4: This step is probably the most tedious and time-consuming one.
 I highly recommend playing in Borderless Windowed mode since you will be Alt-Tabbing a lot.
-I also recommend muting the game in the volume mixer and playing your own music, as this minigame's music will probably drive you insane.
+I also recommend muting the game in Volume Mixer and playing your own music, as this minigame's music will probably drive you insane.

 4a: Start a game and take a screenshot of the board.
 Pause the game by opening the controls (F3 on QWERTY layout).
 You can use Windows Key+Shift+S to quickly open the snippet tool.
 Make sure you can save this screenshot somewhere because you will need to access it.
 What I did was paste the screenshot in the DMs of a bot on Discord and expanded the image within Discord.